January 22, 2020 Reading Time: 6 minutes

 15Central Bank of Sri Lanka (2020).
 Sri Lankan authorities strongly dispute the premise of the revision of the outlook by Fitch Ratings.
 Central Bank of Sri Lanka.
 [Online] Available at: http://www.treasury.gov.lk/documents/10181/50545/PR+19122019.pdf/2cfa1d78-4459-4ece-9a7e-e0f60ec93cb4?version=1.0 [Accessed 14 January 2020].

-*Angela Huettemann is a Research Fellow at the Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKI).
+*Angela Huettemann is a Research Fellow at the Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKI) in Colombo.
 The opinions expressed in this article are the author’s own views.
 They are not the institutional views of LKI, and do not necessarily represent or reflect the position of any other institution or individual with which the author is affiliated.